 Layer 2 – Strawberry Jelly

 This is the controversial layer – do you or don’t you add jelly to a trifle?
 I do because that’s the way my Nana made it but I know that not everyone agrees.
-To me, it’s not a traditional English trifle without the jelly so it’s inclusion is never in doubt in this house!
+To me, it’s not a traditional English trifle without the jelly so its inclusion is never in doubt in this house!

 Make your jelly up according to the instructions on the packet and then pour just enough into each dish to cover the sponge fingers.
 As the fingers absorb the jelly there may be space to add some more sponge fingers to the bottom layer so if there is, just add what you can.
 I added another half a finger to each of my dishes as the jelly was soaking in and a quick push down with the back of a spoon will give you a smooth(ish) bottom layer.